 12 pack, 24 pack

 If “pasture-raised” stuck out in the list of egg types mentioned above, you may be asking yourself, “What does pasture-raised mean?”
-It’s simple — what makes eggs pasture-raised is the fact that hens living on a pasture produced them.
+It’s simple—what makes eggs pasture-raised is the fact that hens have access to outdoors, sun light on regular basis.

-Instead of being fed what would probably be a corn-based diet in a cage or cage-free environment, pasture-raised hens enjoy the outdoors as they feed on natural grass, seeds and insects.
+In addition to being fed a diet of Sauder’s Gold feed, rich in lutein, Omega-3 and vitamin D; pasture-raised hens also enjoy the outdoors as they feed on natural grass, seeds and insects.
 In general, pasture-raised eggs are laid by chickens that enjoy an outdoor lifestyle that’s cleaner and less stressful than alternative environments.
 These hens also enjoy plenty of fresh air and exposure to the sun.